urban-bot/urban-bot/docs/docs/hooks.md

 title: Hooks
 sidebar_label: Hooks
 ---
-**React hooks from the Urban Bot.
+**Available react hooks.
 Use it to subscrube to user actions or get an application data.**

 All variables you can import from `@urban-bot/core`.
 ```javascript